Tail Spin (Dreamworld): History

 On 28 April 2014, Dreamworld subsequently removed their Reef Diver attraction and announced that their “Big 8 Thrill Rides” are evolving into the “Big 9 Thrill Rides”, thus confirming that a new thrill ride was being built.
 Dreamworld also announced a new water slide for WhiteWater World, both attractions were expected to open in September.

 Groundworks of the, then unnamed, Tail Spin began in June.
 It was later announced that Dreamworld would be getting a Gerstlauer Sky Fly named Tail Spin and it will open in September along with Triple Vortex.
 Soon in August, vertical construction of the ride began, with the ride's structure being constructed.
 Testing for the ride began around a week before the official opening.
 Tail Spin opened on 20 September 2014.
 The ride was a first of its kind in Australia, allowing guests to control their ride experience.

 Characteristics

-Tail Spin one of Dreamworld's seven thrill rides alongside The Claw, The Giant Drop, The Gold Coaster, Mick Doohan's Motocoaster, Pandamonium and Steel Taipan.
+Tail Spin is one of Dreamworld's seven thrill rides alongside The Claw, The Giant Drop, The Gold Coaster, Mick Doohan's Motocoaster, Pandamonium and Steel Taipan.
 The ride opened as the ninth addition to Dreamworld's former “Big 9 Thrill Rides” banner and is still currently one of the newest thrill rides opened by Dreamworld.
 The ride has a maximum speed of 33 kph and goes up at a height of 22 m.

 The ride consists of twelve small sea planes which can be controlled by the rider to either stay stationary or to spin.